Pfatisch

 Pralines

-Iconic and world famous.
-The flavours have always been the same: the Gianduja, the Aurea with almonds, Bitter with 55% Dark Chocolate and the Moka, which combines Gianduja and coffee.
-Choose from the smallest 100 gr jar or the most enjoyable, 400 gr.
+World-famous icons.
+The flavours have always been the same: Crema Gianduja, Crema Aurea with almonds, Crema Bitter fondant 55% and Crema Moka, a combination of Gianduja and coffee.
+From the smallest 100g pack to the most delicious 400g pack.

 ©DavideDusnasco